 The ANU College of Law is able to provide a limited amount of financial assistance to support student activities.
 This financial assistance is primarily offered in cases where students are undertaking activities that are connected with their law studies but for which they receive no formal credit towards a law or other ANU program.
 Funding is available for undergraduate and postgraduate coursework students.
 Please note that this funding is not available to Higher Degree Research students (i.e. PhD or MPhil candidates) as they have access to a different source of funding for their research studies.

-Requests for assistance are considered by the College Finance Committee.
-Applications may be made at any time of the year and will be considered at the next scheduled committee meeting.
-The committee usually meets six times throughout the year.
+Applications may be made at any time of the year and must be submitted before the activity has commenced.
 Due to the limited funds that may be available each year, those seeking assistance are encouraged to apply as soon as possible.
 Financial assistance for individuals would usually be in the range of $300-$500.
 It will generally not be possible to provide assistance to meet all the costs of any activity and students should therefore ensure they have alternative funding available.

 Availability of funding